louisbichard/notes/Revision/Cryptography/exam-questions.md

 As symmetric key encryption is much faster, this can be used as the main communication channel, however it's difficult to share the key without a secure channel.
 By sending the symmetric key encrypted using public key cryptography the symmetric key can be communicated securely.

+#Stream ciphers

+###Explain how the one-time pad cryptographic system works and discuss its security

+One time pad is a __stream cipher__ that achieves __perfect secrecy__.
+The keystream is truly random, meaning that given any ciphertext, all plaintexts will have been equally likely to have generated it.
+One-time pad as a result is very expensive as the keystream is the same length of the message itself.
+Due to its strength as a cryptosystem it is used in military and diplomatic contexts where security is paramount.

+// TODO: DO SOME RESEARCH ON THIS TO 'PAD IT OUT' (GET IT! ...
+OH MAN, I'M LOSING IT)

 #Symmetric key cryptosystems

 ###What is the purpose of message authentication?
 Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key.
 Where is a MAC used in Secure Socket Layer (SSL) protocol.

 ###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
 (The explanation can either be text or a diagram).
 Explain how a message authentication code (MAC) can be created using AES in CBC mode.
 Why is this mode suitable for creating a MAC?

-###Explain how the one-time pad cryptographic system works and discuss its security

 ###For ECB (Electronic cook book):